Divorce & Separation

 We are here to advise you of all the ends that need tying up to ensure that once you have dealt with the issues that arise from divorce & separation you can get on with your life, comfortable in the knowledge that nothing is going to raise its head in years to come.
 Whilst of course you will have to pay for legal advice, it will be worth it to have this peace of mind.

-You should also consider amending or revising your will once Decree Absolute has been pronounced as the divorce will affect the validity of any previous will you may have.
+You should also consider amending or revising your will once the Final Order has been pronounced.
+This is because divorce will affect the validity of any previous will you may have.

 For further information, or to arrange an appointment please contact us on 01274 861096 (Liversedge) or 01423 637272 (Harrogate) or email firstname.lastname@example.org.
-Please note that we offer a free half an hour consultation.
+Please note that we offer a free half hour appointment for new clients.

 Mediation helps you make decisions without spending months locked into costly litigation proceedings.